Faurea macnaughtonii

 Use

-The wood is hard and heavy, dark brown, sweet-smelling and beautifully grained, and was used for to make furniture in the past.
-The bark is reputed to have medicinal properties.
+The wood is hard and heavy, dark brown, beautifully grained and sweet smelling, and has been used to make furniture or burned for furniture.
+The bark is reputed to have medicinal properties and is used in traditional medicine.

 References